mlpack/mlpack/doc/embedded/supported_boards.md

 architecture with similar word size, or adapt the parameters and feel free to open a pull request.

-If your device has a fully functional package manager such as debian, and you have enough RAM on your embedded device (e.g., RAM > 4GB), then you will probably be able to compile directly on the device.
-However, if these are not available then you will need to follow these instruction to do cross compilation.
+If your device has a fully functional package manager such as apt (for Debian systems), and you have enough RAM on your embedded device (e.g., RAM > 4GB), then you will probably be able to compile directly on the device.
+However, if this is not the case, then you will need to follow these instructions for cross-compilation.

 Setting up the cross compilation toolchain is basically easy.
 We usually use bootlin [toolchains](https://toolchains.bootlin.com/) but this is not